-Design Principle 6: Route 4 designs should NOT PARTIAL MET enable transition to a vertical profile that allows MET an efficient, and potentially faster, climb to higher altitudes.

-Summary of Qualitative Assessment: With the modernisation of airspace, through FASI-S, it is expected that the future air traffic situation will allow departing traffic to be issued a clearance to climb above the designed altitude limits.
-Until that time, departing traffic will be issued a clearance to climb initially to not above 4000ft.
-Further climb to not above 7000ft will be issued, where the air traffic situation allows as soon as is practicable.

-Design Principle 7: Designs that seek to provide NOT PARTIAL MET respite should not overfly previously unaffected MET populations.

-Summary of Qualitative Assessment: Not applicable as none of these options were designed to provide any respite in accordance with the wishes of the stakeholders engaged during CAP 1616 Step 1A/B.

-Design Principle 8: Route 4 designs should not NOT PARTIAL MET be constrained by the existing NPR to 4000ft.
-MET esign Principle Evaluation ption Name: Fly-over Fly-by (Multiple Initial Turn Points).
-OPTION NO: 4 ACCEPT Design Principle 1: Route 4 options will be designed safely with full regulatory compliance.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: The procedure evels of flight safety by ensuring all tracks are designification may be required to ensure safe separation Route 4. gned to PAN S-OPS criteria.
-Ho wever, Design Principle 2: Designs should be built to facilitate dispersion below 7000 ft.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: This option har 7000ft through the use of three sequential turn point concentrates traffic along the easterly leg.
-Design Principle 3: New Route 4 design options NOT PARTIAL should give due regard to the historic routings in use prior to the introduction of RNAV routes in MET MET should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
-Summary of Qualitative Assessment: This route is deroutings in use prior to the introduction of RNAV routes to the Route 4 Conventional Standard Instrument December 1999 and November 2013 prior to the introduction.
-MET esigned with outes in 2012 ment Depart 2.
-The term 'histor ures (SIDs) in plac e historic ric route' ce between should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
-Summary of Qualitative Assessment: This route is deroutings in use prior to the introduction of RNAV refers to the Route 4 Conventional Standard Instru MET esigned with outes in 2012 ment Depart 2.
-The term 'histor ures (SIDs) in plac e historic ric route' ce between should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
-Summary of Qualitative Assessment: This route is deroutings in use prior to the introduction of RNAV routings in use prior to the introduction of RNAV routings to the Route 4 Conventional Standard Instruction 1999 and November 2013 prior to the introduction of RNAV routings in use prior to MET esigned with outes in 2012 ment Depart atroduction of NOT MET 2.
-The term 'histor ures (SIDs) in plac of the RNAV-1 SID PARTIAL e historic ric route' ce between s in 2013.
-MET particularly sensitive areas wherever practicable.
-However, due to the multiple initial turn points, areas of the AONB are newly overflown.
+Design Principle 6: Route 4 designs should enable transition to a vertical profile that allows an efficient, and potentially faster, climb to higher altitudes.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: With the moder expected that the future air traffic situation will allo clearance to climb above the designed altitude limit issued a clearance to climb initially to not above 400 will be issued, where the air traffic situation allows w departing s.
+Until that)0ft.
+Further traffic to be issu time, departing to climb to not abo ed a raffic will be Design Principle 7: Designs that seek to provide respite should not overfly previously unaffected populations.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: Not applicable provide any respite in accordance with the wishes of 1616 Step 1A/B. - • Design Principle 8: Route 4 designs should not be constrained by the existing NPR to 4000ft.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This design is r 4000ft. iot constrain ned by the existin g NPR to esign Principle Evaluation OPTION NO: 4 Option Name: Fly-over Fly-by (Multiple Initial Turn Points). АССЕРТ Description of Option: This option utilises three initial turn points placed sequentially 400m apart.
+Climb straight ahead for 2nm not below 1500ft.
+Turn right onto course 077.1°T, not below 3200ft.
+Continue on track for 2nm not above 4000ft and then route direct SUNAV.
+00 8500 Design Principle 1: Route 4 options will be designed safely with full regulatory compliance.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: The procedure levels of flight safety by ensuring all tracks are desig mitigation may be required to ensure safe separatic on Route 4. gned to PAN IS-OPS criteria.
+Ho owever, Design Principle 2: Designs should be built to facilitate dispersion below 7000 ft.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This option has 7000ft through the use of three sequential turn poin concentrates traffic along the easterly leg.
+Design Principle 3: New Route 4 design options should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This route is deroutings in use prior to the introduction of RNAV rorrefers to the Route 4 Conventional Standard Instrum December 1999 and November 2013 prior to the in outes in 201 nent Depar 2.
+The term 'histo tures (SIDs) in pla ric route' .ce between Design Principle 4: Route 4 designs should seek to minimise the adverse impact of noise on previously unaffected populations and seek to reduce the total number of people overflown.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This option has impact of noise on previously unaffected population turn, similar to the pre 2013 P-RNAV. - Design Principle 5: Designs should seek to minimise the impact of noise on particularly sensitive areas.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: The design wil particularly sensitive areas wherever practicable.
+H points, areas of the AONB are newly overflown.

-Summary of Qualitative Assessment: This design is not constrained by the existing NPR to 4000ft.